CaelRowley/ipfs-platform-backend/README.md

 ## Linting

 The project is using ESLint as the linter.
 The configuration for this is stored in `.eslintrc.json`.
 You can use the following commands:
-1. `npm run lint` to run ESLint.
+1. `npm run lint` to run ESLint
-2. `npm run lint:fix` to run ESLint with the --fix prefix which will automatically fix certain linting errors.
+2. `npm run lint:fix` to run ESLint with the --fix prefix which will automatically fix certain linting errors

 ## Docker